Phosphorus pentasulfide: Reactivity

+Thionations

-P4S10 is used as a thionation reagent.
-Reactions of this type require refluxing solvents such as benzene, dioxane, or acetonitrile with P4S10 dissociating into P2S5.
-Some ketones, esters, and imides are converted to the corresponding thiocarbonyls.
+P4S10 is used as a reagent for thionation (thiation).
+In doing so, P=S bonds are converted to P=O bonds, concomitant with C=O bonds converting to C=S. Some ketones, esters, and imides are converted to the corresponding thiocarbonyls.
 Amides give thioamides.
 With 1,4-diketones the reagent forms thiophenes.
+P4S10 is also used to deoxygenate sulfoxides.
+Typical conditions entail boiling organic solvents (benzene, dioxane, or acetonitrile).
+Hexamethyldisiloxane is an effective solvent for these thionations because the phosphorus-containing side products are more easily separated from the products.

-It is also used to deoxygenate sulfoxides.
-The use of P4S10 has been displaced by the aforementioned Lawesson's reagent.
+The use of P4S10 has been displaced somewhat by the aforementioned Lawesson's reagent.

-P4S10 reacts with pyridine to form the complex P2S5(pyridine)2.
+It is probable that thionation reactions involve dissociation of P4S10 into more reactive species, perhaps P2S5.
+Supporting evidence is the reaction of P4S10 with pyridine to form the complex P2S5(pyridine)2.